AliciaMMorgan/cross-industry-pm-playbook/AI-Tool-Fluency/Build-Your-Path-AI-Guided-Career-Playbook.md

    Don’t over-polish.
 This is for clarity, not perfection.
 AI can help tighten language, but the experience is yours to own.

 4. **Use Commits to Track Growth**
    Each time you add or revise something, your GitHub history will show your evolution.
-That’s part of the story too.
+That’s part of the story, too.

 ---